 Even if you're not staying in the area, consider taking a day trip to Negril, which is on the western tip of Jamaica.
-Negril has a famous 7-mile beach, which is lined by an eclectic assortment of restaurants and small (and often family-friendly) properties.
-Negril also has a very different cliffside area that's home to a number of resorts and -- most famously-- to Rick's Cafe where locals and tourists jump off cliffs into the beautiful blue waters.
+Negril has a famous seven-mile beach, which is lined by an eclectic assortment of restaurants and small (and often family-friendly) properties.
+Negril also has a very different cliffside area that's home to a number of resorts and—most famously—to Rick's Cafe where locals and tourists jump off cliffs into the beautiful blue waters.

-Here's a fun and convenient way to get a taste of Negril: simply get picked up at your resort by the Island Routes Catamaran Cruise tour company and transported to a relaxing half-day boat trip that includes lunch, a snorkelling opportunity, and a chance to play on a water trampoline -- see many photos and details about this Negril cruise outing.
-For another detailed write-up and photos of this excursion, including a knowledgeable take on the snorkeling, see Jamaica Fun in the Sun.Continue to 6 of 11 below.
+Here's a fun and convenient way to get a taste of Negril: simply get picked up at your resort by the Island Routes Catamaran Cruise tour company and transported to a relaxing half-day boat trip that includes lunch, a snorkeling opportunity, and a chance to play on a water trampoline.

 Visit Rose Hall Great House

-Rose Hall -- on the north coast, near Montego Bay -- is the best example in Jamaica of a restored "Great House", one of the mansions that presided over the plantations centuries ago; tours are offered and provide a glimpse into history.
-This great house is also famous for the legend of the "The White Witch of Rose Hall".Continue to 7 of 11 below.
+Rose Hall—on the north coast, near Montego Bay—is the best examples in Jamaica of a restored "Great House," which is one of the mansions that presided over the plantations centuries ago.
+Tours are offered and provide a glimpse into history.
+This great house is also famous for the legend of the White Witch of Rose Hall.

-Braco Stables, Adventure Tours: Hiking, Biking, and Horseriding
+Braco Stables, Adventure Tours: Hiking, Biking, and Horseback Riding

 Chukka Caribbean Adventures: Zip Lining and ATV Rides

-Chukka Caribbean Adventures offers several types of excursions, including zip-lining in the rainforest canopy, ATV safaris, dune buggies, river tubing, river kayaking, and more.
-Read details and see photos from a zip line outing: "It’s just sorta surreal gliding through the treeline of the rainforest, crossing rivers and what not at screaming speeds about 100 feet off the ground."
-Agreed!
-Kids as young as six can go zip-lining.
+Chukka Caribbean Adventures offers several types of excursions, including zip lining in the rainforest canopy, ATV safaris, dune buggies, river tubing, river kayaking, and more.
+Kids as young as six can go zip lining.

-Be sure to combine your zip line adventure with a river-tubing adventure: after zipping over the river, you will want to cool down in it!Continue to 11 of 11 below.
+Be sure to combine your zip-line adventure with a river-tubing adventure.
+After zipping over the river, you will want to cool down in it.

 Meet the People and Countrystyle Community Tours

-Meet the People: a Free Program in Jamaica: This great program -- which is run by the Jamaica Tourist Board -- connects visitors with local Jamaicans to help them get to know the warm and wonderful "real Jamaica" outside their resort.
-Meet the People tries to match interests; families will probably meet other families and get together for an activity such as a hike or visit to a swimming spot...
+Meet the People: This great program— which is run by the Jamaica Tourist Board—connects visitors with local Jamaicans to help them get to know the warm and wonderful "real Jamaica" outside their resort.
+Meet the People tries to match interests; families will probably meet other families and get together for an activity such as a hike or visit to a swimming spot.
 Kids can meet other kids, as well.
 This is a free program: just sign up online or contact the nearest Jamaica Tourist Board office.

 Countrystyle Community Tours: Countrystyle aims to take visitors out of their resort to experience the real Jamaica on an affordable and customized tour.
-Tours can take visitors... to interesting spots (waterfalls, underground caves, heritage towns), accompanied by a guide; outings typically include a delicious lunch and chance to meet some local people.
+Tours can take visitors to interesting spots (such as waterfalls, underground caves, and heritage towns), accompanied by a guide.
+Outings typically include a delicious lunch and a chance to meet some local people.